MewsSystems/developers/README.md

 - TMDb API
 - CSS for styling

+---

 ## 🔐 Environment Variables

-To run the project locally:

-- copy the provided `.env.example` file and rename it to `.env`:
+To configure the environment variables for this app, follow these steps:

+1. Copy the example environment file to create your own local `.env` file:
 `cp .env.example .env`

-- The file already includes the TMDb API key required for development
+2. Open the newly created `.env` file and replace the placeholder value for the TMDb API key with your own key.

+3. If you do not have a TMDb API key, you can request one by emailing me at `borka34@gmail.com`, and I will provide you with mine.